gfalcone/serveml/docs/features.md

 ## Machine Learning

-`mlserve` is designed to support any Machine Learning library, and is already ready to be customized as you wish.
+`serveml` is designed to support any Machine Learning library, and is already ready to be customized as you wish.

 One of the main thing Data Scientists struggle with is that they do not version their models.